jvpcms/Take_Home_Enter/README.md

-# High-Performance OCR Document Extraction Pipeline
+# OCR Document Extraction Pipeline

 This project aims to apply architectural designs and optimization techniques to accelerate in-batch OCR document extraction, focusing on minimizing cost and latency while ensuring high accuracy.